 Crowdfunding and Steam Early Access

 So many new games pop up on these sites every day.
 Some are fantastic quality work, others...not so much.
 Either way there is lots of opportunity to be found by finding a game you think looks promising, and emailing the developers directly.

 While I believe most people are familiar with Kickstarter by now, some might not be with Steam.
 Steam is a distribution platform for games that is used worldwide by gamers and developers alike.
-In order to get a game distributed through it, the game must go through a greenlight process.
+Some developers get funding by letting customers buy their games while in early development, or, Early Access.
 Most of the games you find in this section are not full completed games yet, and would be more likely open to an email about your voice over services.

 Click on the links, look through the games, and email the ones you're interested in.